tophf/view-image-video-info/README.md

 ### Permissions:

 * `contextMenus` - to add the context menu, duh
-* `webNavigation` - to hide the displayed info cards on fake navigation used by modern SPA sites like youtube or twitter
 * `<all_urls>` - to get the file size and type of the image

 ### How to limit the site permissions